GaloisInc/cclyzerpp/doc/architecture.rst

 The fact generator is also used to configure the analysis parameters, namely the type and amount of context sensitivity and points-to signatures.
-See the :ref:`documentation on configuring the analysis <configuration>` for more details.
+See the :ref:`documentation on using the analysis <configuration>` for more details.

 .. _cpp: